RosaChoi/ruby-programming-challenges/README.md

-# Temperature Convertor
+# Temperature Converter

-Create a simple temperature convertor.
+Create a simple temperature converter.
 It should function like the example below:

 Type '1' to convert from Celsius to Fahrenheit or type '2' to convert from Fahrenheit to Celsius.